LeToNode/Play2.0-CN-doc/javaGuide/main/global/JavaInterceptors.md

 }
 ```

-Of course it's also possible to intercept only a specific Action method.
-This can be achieved via [[Actions composition | JavaActionsComposition]]
+It’s also possible to intercept a specific action method.
+This can be achieved via [[Action composition| JavaActionsComposition]].

 > **Next:** [[Testing your application | JavaTest]]